ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 ### `\(\beta_1\)` in the logistic regression ANCOVA.

 Earlier we learned the coefficient for the experimental group, `\(\beta_1\)`, does not have a direct relation with the ATE for the logistic regression ANOVA model.
 In a similar way, the `\(\beta_1\)` coefficient does not have a direct relation with the ATE for the logistic regression ANCOVA model, either.
 If you want the ATE, you’ll have to use the methods from the sections to come.
-In the meantime, let’s compare the `\(\beta_1\)` estimates for the ANOVA and ANCOVA models:
+In the meantime, let’s compare the `\(\beta_1\)` estimates for the ANOVA and ANCOVA models.

 ``` r
 bind_rows(tidy(glm1), tidy(glm2)) %>%